One-week Northern Europe by train itinerary

 Day 3: Bruges > Paris

 Finish your time in Bruges with a boat trip along its canals.
 It’s known as ‘Venice of the North’ (one of many!), with canals built in the Middle Ages as a trade link to the North Sea.
-Start from the Rozenhoedkaai (Quay of the Rosary) – probably the city’s most photographed spot – for a 30-minute tour past bridges, waterside houses and gardens.
+Start from the Rozenhoedkaai (Quay of the Rosary) – probably the city’s most photographed spot – for a 30-minute canal tour past bridges, waterside houses and gardens.

 Spend the evening in Paris – you could climb the Montparnasse Tower to watch the Eiffel Tower sparkle on the hour over a cocktail in the Skybar.
 Take a dinner cruise* along the Seine to see the city lights.
 Catch a performance at the Paris Opéra or cabaret at the Moulin Rouge.
 Or just feast on French food and wine in one of the city’s restaurants.

-Where to stay in Paris: Le Relais Montmartre* is tucked away in a quiet street at the heart of Paris’ arty hilltop neighbourhood of Montmartre, close to Sacré-Cœur Basilica and the Place du Theatre.
+Where to stay in Paris: Le Relais Montmartre* is tucked away in a quiet street at the heart of Paris’ arty hilltop neighbourhood Montmartre, close to Sacré-Cœur Basilica and the Place du Theatre.
 Rooms are cosy, colourful and full of character, with floral prints and antique furniture.
-And there’s a peaceful patio where you can escape the city crowds.
+And there’s a peaceful patio where you can escape the crowds.

-Read more: Visiting Paris on a budget
+Read more: Paris on a budget: 17 ways to save money in Paris

 Day 4: Paris